miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

     }
 }
 ```
-Use enums any time you need a set of con- stants whose members are known at compile time.
+Use enums any time you need a set of constants whose members are known at compile time.
 It is not necessary that the set of constants in an enum type stay fixed for all time.

 ## Item35: Use instance fields instead of ordinals
 All enums have an ordinal method, which returns the numerical position of each enum constant in its type.
 You may be tempted to derive an associated int value from the ordinal.
 While this enum works, it is a maintenance nightmare.
-If the constants are reordered, the numberOfMusicians method will break.
+If the constants are reordered, the `numberOfMusicians` method will break.

 ```Java
 // Abuse of ordinal to derive an associated value - DON'T DO THIS